spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 ### Surveillance Room

 This room is filled with banks of monitors displaying views from around the station.
-Some appear to be from fixed camera locations, while others are from camera drones in contested territory, or even from body cams of Security Guards on patrol.
+Some appear to be from fixed camera locations, while others are from drones in contested territory, or even from body cams of guards on patrol.
 Any character succeeding on a DC 12 Perception check will notice there are no camera feeds from Deck 3 or 5.

-The Security Chief spends most of her time in this room, coordinating Security Guard patrols and monitoring the status of the station.
+The Security Chief spends most of her time in this room, coordinating guard patrols and monitoring the status of the station.

 ### Barracks

 This long room is filled with row after row of bunk beds.
-At any given time, about 20 off-duty Security Guards are in this room, sleeping, eating, or watching videos.
+At any given time, about 20 off-duty [**Security Guards**](../appendix-npcs/#security-guard) are in this room, sleeping, eating, or watching videos.

 Racks of armor and weapons are kept by the door.
 At any given time, there are 6D6 sets of [**_Security Armor_**](../appendix-magic-items/#faction-armor), 4D6 [**_Laser Pistols_**](../appendix-magic-items/#laser-weapon), and 2D6 [**_Laser Rifles_**](../appendix-magic-items/#laser-weapon).